MHaringa/spatialrisk/README.md

 ## Example 1

-Find all observations in dataframe `Groningen` within a radius of 50m from the point (lon,lat) = (6.561561,53.21326):
+Find all observations in `Groningen` within a circle of a radius of 50m from the point (lon,lat) = (6.561561,53.21326):

 ``` r